Getting up to Speed

 The Top Economics Blogs

-Economics bloggers vary widely from individual students and professors sharing their thoughts on the state of the profession, to blogging superstars like Greg Mankiw, Paul Krugman, John Cochrane and Tyler Cowen, whose analyses are backed by years of experience and a deep knowledge of the field.
+Economics bloggers vary widely from individual students and professors sharing their thoughts on the state of the profession, to blogging superstars like Gregory Mankiw, Paul Krugman, John Cochrane and Tyler Cowen, whose analyses are backed by years of experience and a deep knowledge of the field.

 The blogs we've listed - in no particular order - are the ones we here at INOMICS turn to when we're looking for interesting, informative, and occasionally offbeat articles on a wide range of economic topics.
 So go on, dive in.

-Greg Mankiw uses his blog predominantly to keep in touch with his own students, but it also serves as an excellent source of information on many economics topics to those currently studying.
+Gregory Mankiw uses his blog predominantly to keep in touch with his own students, but it also serves as an excellent source of information on many economics topics to those currently studying.
 Mankiw himself is the Robert M. Beren Professor of Economics at Harvard University, so quite the authority!

 David Beckworth was formerly an economist at the U.S. Department of the Treasury.
 Now, he is a senior research fellow at the Mercatus Center of George Mason University.
 His specialities are monetary economics, international economics, and capital markets.
-He also has a podcast of the same name, and both the blog and the podcast 'reflect his occasional musings on macroeconomic issues'.
+He also has a podcast of the same name, and both the blog and the podcast "reflect his occasional musings on macroeconomic issues".

 3. Mainly Macro